Enlightened Mathematics Summer 2025

 This is not an earthbound math course—and therefore it is not an earthbound application.
 This is an invitation to walk into something profound: a new way of seeing, thinking, and being.
 If you feel resonant, I invite you to apply.
 You don’t need credentials or math experience—just sincerity, curiosity, and the longing to be great at math.
 If you have these, your presence in this course will be a great gift to us all.

 This isn’t about judgment—it’s about alignment.
 I read every application personally and will respond with loving care.
-You don’t need to be “good at math.”
-You only need the sincere desire to truly comprehend mathematics.
+Remember, you only need the sincere desire to truly comprehend mathematics to be a great fit in this course.

 Ready to apply?

 Click the link below to begin your application.
-It only takes a few minutes.
-I look forward to reading what you share.
+I look forward to reading what you have to share.

 With Love and Discovery,